zhan4429/cs116_ctf/team22_report.md

 After understanding that, we tested going to http://3.145.206.165/logger.php, since that's where it looked like everything was being directed to.
-To our surprise, we were met with a blank page didn't find anything noteable until inspecting the page... information on JohnHoder's Javascript Keylogger GitHub.
+To our surprise, we were met with a blank page didn't find anything noteable until inspecting the page... information on **JohnHoder's Javascript Keylogger GitHub**.

 After finding the GitHub, we saw some information on how the logger worked and where it was sesnding information to be stored.
 But to where?
 Process of elimination...
-If it's not the .js or data.php file, it's probably the data.txt file right?
+If it's not the `.js` or `data.php` file, it's probably the `data.txt` file right?

-Lo and behold - after plugging in http://3.145.206.165/data.txt, the key was listed there (along with a lot of other information input which we assume is from users submitting information to the board.php page.)
+Lo and behold - after plugging in http://3.145.206.165/data.txt, the key was listed there (along with a lot of other information input which we assume is from users submitting information to the `board.php` page.)

 A fun goose chase to go from one point to another!